rodrigorgs/fsgen/README.md

 It will add dependencies and add/replace some files.

-**Follow the instructions** to configure your project with Firebase.
+**Follow the instructions** in the command output to configure your project with Firebase.

 Then, create a scaffold, e.g.: